volodymyrhudyma/blog/content/blog/detect-mobile-device-in-react.md

 export default DeviceDetector;
 ```

-Quite a lot of code, but works like a charm.
+Quite a bit of code, but works like a charm.

 ## The Right Way #2

-When implementing a feature, always remember that you are, in 99% of the cases, not the only person to do that, so, most probably, there is a library that does exactly what you need.
+When implementing a feature, always remember that 99% of the time you're not the only person doing it, so there's most likely a library that does exactly what you need.

-Detecting mobile browser feature is not an exception, so let's search for a React library, designed for this purpose.
+Detecting mobile browser feature is no exception, so let's look for a React library designed for this purpose.

-The most popular one is [react-device-detect](https://www.npmjs.com/package/react-device-detect) with more than 290 thousands weekly downloads (pretty popular, huh?).
+The most popular one is [react-device-detect](https://www.npmjs.com/package/react-device-detect) with more than 290 thousand weekly downloads (pretty popular, right?).

-Apart from just telling you whether the render system is mobile or desktop, it provides a lot of helper methods, that can be used fro more precise detection:
+Apart from just telling you if the rendering system is mobile or desktop, it provides a lot of helper methods that can be used for more accurate detection:

 First, install the library: